duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/08_system_identification.md

 Symptom: Issues/bugs with copying from USB to computer.
 USB cannot be unmounted from the duckiebot.
 Remounting USB is not possible without rebooting the duck After the first sftp get the USB drive becomes „read only“ and no further bags can be recorded

+Symptom: There are large discontinuities in the recordings despite the fact that the duckiebot does see the checkerboard most of the time.

+Resolution: One possible cause of this problem is insufficient memory.
+Please make sure to execute `docker run` command with `--memory="800m" --memory-swap="1.8g"` flags which would tell docker to utilize the swap space.
+Swap space is created and allocated during the initialization process.
+The swap space allocation is done by default since 5 October 2018.
+If you had flashed your SD card prior to that, please reflash your SD card.
+You can verify that you have swap space by executing `top` command in your duckiebot and inspecting `KiB Swap` section.

 ## Demo failure demonstration {#demo-sysid-failure}